 Overview InformationAvocado is a tree.
 The fruit, a popular food, is a good source of potassium and healthy fats.
-The fruit, leaves, and seeds are used to make medicine.
+The fruit, leaves, and seeds are sometimes used to make medicine.
+The oil from the fruit is also used as a medicine and for cooking.

 How does it work?Avocado contains a lot of fiber, and this may explain its ability to lower cholesterol.